 Certain types of fire retardants in mattresses are considered to be safer than others, however, it’s important to choose wisely because not all chemical flame retardants are the same.
 We’ll discuss this further in the next section.

 In mattresses, flame retardants reduce the amount of oxygen available to fuel a fire, which reduces flammability and slows down the rate at which the mattress will burn.
 Flame retardants will not stop a fire from starting or burning.

 The choice of flame retardant is based on the need to slow the release of heat, smoke, and flammable gases.
 These substances can be either mixed into or bonded to the materials that make up a mattress.

 Chemical fire retardants found in mattresses can potentially lead to a variety of health problems, including cancer, infertility, and obesity.
 Children are especially at risk for exposure to chemicals since they are more susceptible to chemicals than adults.
 These chemicals make our mattresses fireproof but come with a risk that is not worth taking.

 One of the more common natural flame retardants used in non toxic mattresses is wool.
 Wool is known to do an amazing job of trapping flame, and it’s commonly used in the organic mattress industry.
 The reason wool works so well is it doesn’t burn, rather it smolders which means the flames are extinguished by the lack of oxygen.
-Organic mattresses use wool batting to pass flammability tests, and they are safe for children and pets.
+Organic mattresses, such as Botanical Bliss, use wool batting to pass flammability tests and are safe for children and pets.